Vendor Registration Form — Free Events Template - Poper

 A vendor registration form is the structured online application small businesses, artisans, food vendors, and food trucks fill out to apply for a booth at a market, fair, festival, or trade show.
 It captures business details, contact info, product categories, booth size and logistics, insurance status, past event history, and a signed event agreement.
 It's the single source of truth for who is selling at your event, what they're selling, and what they need from your ops team to be successful on event day.

-Before digital vendor forms, event organizers ran applications on a 12-page PDF emailed back and forth, with COIs lost in inboxes, booth requests scribbled on napkins at the planning meeting, and approvals tracked in a spreadsheet that broke every other week.
+Before digital vendor forms, event organizers ran applications on a 12-page PDF emailed back and forth, with COIs buried in inboxes, booth requests scribbled on napkins at the planning meeting, and approvals tracked in a spreadsheet that broke every other week.
 Vendors hated the process because it felt like applying to a college from 1995, and organizers hated it because half the applications came in incomplete.
-The digital version of vendor registration fixes all of this: vendors complete a clean mobile-first flow in under four minutes, COIs upload directly into the form, and approvals happen inside one dashboard.
+The digital version of vendor registration fixes this: vendors complete a clean mobile-first flow in under four minutes, and approvals happen from one organized submission list.

-A well-designed digital vendor registration form has four jobs: capture every operational detail your event team needs (booth size, power, water, propane), enforce a balanced lineup with per-category caps, verify insurance and food safety paperwork, and capture a signed event agreement with a legal audit trail.
-This Poper template handles all four.
-It's pre-configured with 12 fields organizers actually use, supports payment processing for booth fees, and ships with conditional logic for food, craft, art, and food truck vendors out of the box.
+A well-designed digital vendor registration form has four jobs: capture every operational detail your event team needs (booth size, power, water, propane), help your team balance the vendor mix, record insurance status for later verification, and capture agreement to your event rules.
+This Poper template is pre-configured with 12 fields organizers actually use for food, craft, art, and food truck vendor review.

 Use this template as-is for a farmers market, craft fair, flea market, food truck festival, art walk, trade show, expo, holiday market, or street fair — or use the drag-and-drop builder to add custom fields like product price range, social handles, jury photos, or sustainability practices.
-The form is fully brandable, mobile-first, and integrates with QuickBooks, Stripe, Eventeny, Marketspread, and 96+ tools.
+The form is fully brandable, mobile-first, and can route submissions to Google Sheets, HubSpot, Slack, webhooks, Zapier, or Make.

 12